 This is an example for the higher requirements for the availability of interims- and end-results.

 Since July 2015 Andreas Hock has been a manager at LPA in the Risk & Quant Consulting team.
 Before that, he studied mathematical finance at the Technical University of Munich and gained his first consulting experience at PwC.
-Here at LPA, he now deals with quantitative topics relating to the valuation of financial instruments and regulatory requirements.
+Here at LPA, he now deals with quantitative topics relating to the valuation of financial instruments, regulatory requirements and digitalisation.